Soft-Contact/resto/specs/resto_json_api.md

 <a name="listcustomers"></a>
 ### listCustomers

 For listing customers available to the given API Key.
+Note: If serveral Restolution clients share the same API Key, customers from all clients will be listed as long as any customer with same number is identical between clients.
+If ambiguous customers are found, the method will fail with an error message.
 See also [Customer](#customer).

 parameters: